On the existence and H\"older regularity of solutions to some nonlinear Cauchy-Neumann problems: Uniform H older estimates

 \section{Uniform H\"older estimates}

-This section is devoted to the proof of a uniform H\"older estimate for families of solutions to \eqref{eq:WeakEquation}.
-As mentioned in the introduction, we will consider sequences of weak solutions (in the sense of Definition \ref{def:WeakSolFf}) satisfying the following compactness assumption
+This section is devoted to the proof of a uniform H\"older estimate for families of solutions to \eqref{eq:PerProbEpsFf} (in the sense of Definition \ref{def:WeakSolFf}).
+As mentioned in the introduction, we will consider sequences of weak solutions satisfying the following compactness assumption

 for some $r > 0$ and some $U \in C([-r^2,r^2]:L^{2,a}(\BB_r))$.
-As pointed out in Remark \ref{rem:CompactnessPar}, in the classical parabolic framework this property can be deduced working directly with the equation and exploiting the local energy estimate, while in our approximating setting, using the equation is not enough.
+As pointed out in Remark \ref{rem:CompactnessPar}, in the classical parabolic framework this property can be deduced working directly with the equation and exploiting the parabolic energy estimate.
+Even though we do not have any counter-example, this approach seems not work in our setting.
+Anyway, in light of Proposition \ref{prop:weaklimit}, \eqref{eq:ConvergenceOscDecay} is always guaranteed when working with sequences $\{U_{\vep_j}\}_{j\in\NN}$ of minimizers of the functional \eqref{eq:Functional}.